DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 - Any data in Table.1 must be excluded from the training data.
 - Data derived from or augmented based on Table.1, either directly or indirectly, is not permitted for training.

-### Table 1: Datasets for Fine-tuning and evaluation
+### Table 1: Datasets for fine-tuning and evaluation

 The ``Hidden'' column indicates whether the dataset is concealed from participants.